 There are official minimum and maximum contribution bases for different types of work and qualifications.
 For example, engineers, university graduates, and senior management staff have a minimum contribution base of €1,152.90 per month.
 On the other hand, administrative assistants have a minimum monthly contribution base of €825.60.
 There is a maximum contribution base of €3,751.20 per month overall for most workers.

 The standard employee contribution rate is currently 4.7%, 1.55% is unemployment and 0.1% is towards occupational training.
 For detailed figures on contribution bases and rates, see this information from the Spanish Social Security Office.
 Your employer will contribute 23.6% toward your social security.

 The self-employed and social security in Spain

 The self-employed come under a special scheme known as the régimen especial trabajadores autónomos.
 You must pay all of the social security contributions yourself; this means self-employed workers personally pay more than employees’ share.
 There is a minimum monthly amount regardless of how much you earn that month.
 This means you need to have arrangements in place to cover this.

 How to apply as self-employed

 You must have a social security number, register as self-employed with the Spanish tax office, and register with the Spanish social security system using the form TA.0521.
 Find your local office here.
 To do this, you’ll need your NIE and passport.

 You can also register online but you need an activation code from the TGSS and a digital certificate from a Digital Certificate Registration Office.
 Make sure you inform them of any changes.

 The general contribution rate is currently between 26.50% and 29.80%.
 This works out to a monthly payment of at least €250 per month for most freelancers.

-Self-employed workers up to 47 years old can choose from contingency contribution bases of between €893.10 and €3,751.20 per month; those aged 48 or over could choose a base between €963.30 and €1.964.70 per month.
+Self-employed workers in Spain up to 47 years old can choose from contingency contribution bases of between €893.10 and €3,751.20 per month; those aged 48 or over could choose a base between €963.30 and €1.964.70 per month.
 You may need a higher minimum base if you employ others.